The Miraculous concoction. Chapter 2

 "I think this is too good to be true.
 Still, it's worth a try."

 Although his wife was a little doubtful, she couldn't help but give it a go.
-So they collected urine and sprayed the potato plot with it until the bug had destroyed everything completely.
-He finally realized that Cardan appeared to have taken him for a fool.
-Now that merciful Chika, the one who could forgive others was gone.
-There was a ruthless beast in his place.
-He would tear to pieces anyone, who would dare to mess with him again.
+So they collected urine and sprayed the potato plot with it until the bug razed the crop to the ground.
+Chika finally realized that Cardan appeared to have pulled a fast one on him.
+It all triggered some desperate thoughts that started running through his head, "Is my sanity still intact?
+How have I dug myself such a big hole?
+How do I get out of it?
+Oh, my goodness!"
+Now that merciful Chika, the one who could not say boo to a goose, and who could forgive others easily was gone.
+Suddenly he turned from a naive baby that Cardan took a candy from into a ruthless beast that could tear to pieces anyone, who would dare to mess with him again.
 Overwhelmed with anger and annoyance, he clenched his teeth like a madman and squeezed out: "Oh, bastard!
 I'll get even with you some day!"